Updated: Nov 28

 How long does probate in California take?

 A standard California probate proceeding may be completed in seven to twelve months if there are no unusual issues.
-Hearings are usually held six to ten weeks after the initial probate petition is filed due to overcrowding in the courts.
+Hearings are usually held six to ten weeks after the initial probate petition is filed due to court overcrowding.
 There is a four-month creditor claim period after Letters of Administration are given.
 Other delays, such as appointing a probate referee, finishing the inventory and valuation, meeting with creditors, addressing tax problems, or will competitions, could cause the probate to be delayed any longer.

 Is it possible for a minor to inherit property by probate?